 Sunday Morning Worship

-- Epiphany (early January)
+- Epiphany Sunday (early January)

-- Ash Wednesday
+- Ash Wednesday (evening service)

-- Maundy Thursday
+- Maundy Thursday (evening service)

 - Easter Sunday

-- Pentecost (late May),
+- Pentecost Sunday (late May)

 - World Communion Sunday (early October)

-- First Sunday of Advent (Late November or Early December)
+- First Sunday of Advent (Late November or early December)

-All three pastors, are available to conduct funerals for First Church members or their families.
+Our pastors are available to conduct funerals for First Church members or their families.
 Often the family first contacts a funeral home of choice and then the funeral director contacts the church.
 Depending on the preferences of the family and the availability of the pastors, a pastor or pastors will be chosen and a time and place will be set for the funeral.
 Prior to the funeral, the pastor or pastors will meet with the family to plan the funeral service.
-This service can be in the church, at the funeral home, and/or at graveside.
-A funeral luncheon can be provided at the church if the family requests such a gathering.
+This service can be in the church, at the funeral home, and/or at the graveside.
+Our fellowship hall is available for a luncheon, arrangements for food and beverages need to be made by the family.
 The two funeral homes with which the church works most closely are: